alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Cancel selection

-By monitoring`onCancel`，can obtain the callback event of the cancel button click, which will trigger after the event ends`onClose`item.
+By monitoring 'onCancel', the callback event for the cancel button click can be obtained, and the 'onClose' event will be triggered after the event ends.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';